Skip to content

 Tutorials

-Page status: scaffold Source state: scaffold Applies to: Shepherd v1.0-dev Owner: @docs-system-owner (TBD) Validation: not yet validated
+Page status: release-ready Source state: shipped-source Applies to: Shepherd v1.0-dev Owner: @docs-system-owner (TBD) Validation: scripts/check_shepherd_docs.py

-This is a tutorial — a learning path in order.
-For task-specific recipes see the guides; for exact APIs see the reference.
+Tutorial.
+A learning path, in order.
+For task-specific recipes, see the guides.
+For exact APIs, see the reference.

 Available now, tested and deterministic:

-• Your first Shepherd app — a two-task change reviewer in ~30–40 minutes.
-(That page is release-ready and CI-checked; this index is the scaffold.)
+• Your first Shepherd app, a two-task change reviewer in ~30–40 minutes.
+(That page is release-ready and CI-checked.)

 Which kind of page do you need?